JaneliaSciComp/ossi-website/astro-tutorial/README.md

 ### Optional - Adding an image
 1. Add your desired image to `/src/content/projects`, using a filenmae without spaces.
 2. Edit your project file to include a value for `image file` as outlined in [Edit the project file](#edit-the-project-file).

+*Note:* If, after adding your image, you get an error when trying to view your project page on the local dev server, try manually installing the Sharp package by running `npm install sharp`, and restarting your local server.
+Sharp is the image service used by `astro:assets`, and it requires a manual install when using strict package managers.
+Read more in the [Astro docs](https://docs.astro.build/en/reference/errors/missing-sharp/).

 ### Preview and commit your changes
 1. Preview your changes on the local dev server at `localhost:4321`.